johngolt/gitln/markdown/panda.md

 | Time deltas  | `Timedelta`  | `TimedeltaIndex` | `timedelta64[ns]` | `to_timedelta, timedelta_range` |
 | Time spans   | `Period`     | `PeriodIndex`    | `period[freq]`    | `Period, period_range`          |
 | Date offsets | `DateOffset` | `None`           | `None`            | `DateOffset`                    |

-Timestamped data is the most basic type of time series data that associates values with points in time.
-For pandas objects it means using the points in time.
-However, in many cases it is more natural to associate things like change variables with a time span instead.
-The span represented by Period can be specified explicitly, or inferred from datetime string format. pandas allows you to capture both representations and convert between them.
-Under the hood, pandas represents timestamps using instances of Timestamp and sequences of timestamps using instances of DatetimeIndex.
-For regular time spans, pandas uses Period objects for scalar values and PeriodIndex for sequences of spans.